International Travel Grants

 - Leading or accompanying study tours in a position of responsibility:

-- A faculty or staff member who accompanies a study tour and is fully involved in helping with the study tour may apply.
+- A faculty or staff member who accompanies a study tour and is fully involved in helping with the study tour.

-- A faculty member who is preparing to lead a study tour that is likely to happen and needs to establish contacts in the destination may be eligible.
+- A faculty member who is preparing to lead a study tour that is likely to happen and needs to establish contacts in the destination.